dirkandterra/ESP32_Dashboard/ReadMe.md

 # _ESP_Dashboard_

-_This project uses the a Nano with a MCP2515 to drive a 2004 Dodge Intrepid Dashboard._
+_This project uses the a CANBus and an ESP32 to drive a 2004 Dodge Intrepid Dashboard._

 ![IntrepidSchematic](/img/ESPCluster.png)